-In October 2013 Conor Cusack, a hurler with Cloyne and Cork, and the brother of Cork All-Ireland winning goalkeeper, Donal Og Cusack, wrote a moving blog on his personal battle with depression, which went viral.
+In October 2013 Conor Cusack, a hurler with Cloyne and Cork, and the brother of Cork All-Ireland winning goalkeeper, Donal Og Cusack, wrote a moving blog on his personal battle with depression that went viral.

-After months of massive media publicity and carrying on his battle to raise awareness on mental health issues in Ireland he shares his thoughts on the subject with IrishCentral.
+After massive media publicity and carrying on his battle to raise awareness on mental health issues in Ireland he shares his thoughts on the subject with IrishCentral.

 A man was walking along a deserted beach at sunset.
 As he walked he could see a young boy in the distance who kept bending down, picking something up and throwing it into the water.

 Time and again he kept hurling things into the ocean.

 As the man approached even closer, he was able to see that the boy was picking up starfish that had been washed up on the beach, and one at a time he was throwing them back into the water.

 When the man asked the boy what he was doing, the boy replied, "I am throwing these washed up starfish back into the ocean or else they will die of lack of oxygen.”

 "But," said the man, "You can't possibly save them all.
 There are thousands on this beach, and this must be happening on hundreds of beaches along the coast.
 You can't possibly make a difference."

 The boy looked down, frowning for a moment, then bent down to pick up another starfish, smiling as he threw it back into the sea.